westonrobot/scout_navigation/scout_base/src/scout_sdk/README.md

 ## Introduction

-This software packages provides a C++ interface to communicate with the Scout mobile base, for sending commands to the robot and acquiring latest robot state.
+This software packages provides a C++ interface to communicate with the Scout mobile base, for sending commands to the robot and acquiring the latest robot state.
+The SDK works on both x86 and ARM platforms.

 Generally, you only need to instantiate an object of "class ScoutBase", then use the object to programmatically control the robot.
-Internally, class ScoutBase manages two background threads, one to process CAN messages of the robot state and accordingly update state variables in the ScoutState data structre, and the other to maintain a 50Hz loop and send latest command to the robot base.
+Internally, class ScoutBase manages two background threads, one to process CAN/UART messages of the robot state and accordingly update state variables in the ScoutState data structure, and the other to maintain a 50Hz loop and send the latest command to the robot base.
 User can iteratively perform tasks in the main thread and check the robot state or set control commands.

-Refer to "src/demo/demo_scout_can.cpp" for an example.
+Refer to "src/apps/scout_demo" for an example.

 ## Package Structure

-* demo: demo to illustrate how to use the SDK
+* apps: demo to illustrate how to use the SDK, scout_monitor is a TUI application to monitor states of Scout
+* comm/async_io: manages raw data communication with robot
-* monitor: a TUI application to monitor states of Scout
+* comm/scout_protocol: encoding and decoding of Scout UART/CAN protocols
-* sdk_core/scout_base: interface to send command to robot and receive robot state
+* scout_base: interface to send command to robot and receive robot state
-* sdk_core/async_io: manages raw data communication with robot
 * third_party
     - asio: asynchronous IO management (serial and CAN)
     - googletest: for unit tests only (not required otherwise)

-## Hardware Interface

-* CAN: full support
-* RS-232: under development

-A easy and low-cost option to use the CAN interface would be using a Raspberry Pi or Beaglebone board with CAN Hat/Cape.
-The SDK can compile on both x86 and ARM platforms.
-Then you can use whatever interface you prefer (serial, USB, Ethernet etc.) for the communication between the single-board computer and your main PC.

-* Setup CAN-To-USB adapter
+## Setup CAN-To-USB adapter

-The intructions work for stm32f0-based adapter with [candleLight](https://github.com/HubertD/candleLight_fw) firmware on a host computer running Linux.
+The instructions work for stm32f0-based adapter with [candleLight](https://github.com/HubertD/candleLight_fw) firmware on a host computer running Linux.
 (Refer to limitations listed at the bottom for more details.)

 1. Enable gs_usb kernel module
     ```